exilium-com/DrTodo/READMEexample.md

 * `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
 * `--help`: Show this message and exit.

-DrTodo can manage items in a global todo list (~/.drtodo/TODO.md) and in a local todo list (~/work/src/DrTodo/TODO.md).
+DrToDo can manage items in a global todo list (~/.drtodo/TODO.md) and in a local todo list (~/work/src/DrToDo/TODO.md).
 Settings are read from config files and env variables (see *todo man config*).

 **Commands**: